wygulmage/xmobar/readme.md

 - Requires the package [alsa-core] and [alsa-mixer] installed in your system.
 In addition, to activate this plugin you must pass `--flags="with_alsa"` during compilation.

+### `Alsa Mixer Element Args`

+Like [Volume](#volume-mixer-element-args-refreshrate), but with the following differences:
+- Uses event-based refreshing via `alsactl monitor` instead of polling, so it will refresh instantly when there's a volume change, and won't use CPU until a change happens.
+- Aliases to `alsa:` followed by the mixer name and element name separated by a colon.
+Thus, `Alsa "default" "Master" []` can be used as `%alsa:default:Master%`.
+- Additional options (after the `--`):
+    - `--alsactl=/path/to/alsactl`
+        - If this option is not specified, `alsactl` will be sought in your `PATH` first, and failing that, at `/usr/sbin/alsactl` (this is its location on Debian systems. `alsactl monitor` works as a non-root user despite living in `/usr/sbin`.).
+- `stdbuf` (from coreutils) must be (and most probably already is) in your `PATH`.

 ### `MPD Args RefreshRate`